bitcoinj/bitcoinj.github.io/getting-started-java.md

 ## Handling events

-We want to know when we receive money so we can forward it.
+We want to know when we receive money so that we can forward it.
 This is an _event_ and like most Java APIs in bitcoinj you learn about events by registering _event listeners_, which are just objects that implement an interface.
 There are a handful of event listener interfaces in the library:

 * `WalletEventListener` - for things that happen to your wallet
-* `BlockChainListener` - for events related to the block chain
+* `BlockChainListener` - for events related to the blockchain
 * `PeerEventListener` - for events related to a peer in the network
 * `TransactionConfidence.Listener` - for events related to the level of rollback security a transaction has

 Most apps don't need to use all of these.
-Because each interface provides a group of related events and you probably don't care about all of them.
+Each interface provides a group of related events – you probably don't care about all of them.

 {% highlight java %}
 kit.wallet().addCoinsReceivedEventListener(new WalletCoinsReceivedEventListener() {